mihail-8480/mhc/README.md

 - [ ] Make our own implementation of streams.
 - [ ] Implement some common data types and algorithms.
 - [ ] Implement proper error reporting.
+- [ ] Implement unit testing and write tests for everything.

 ## Naming
 All code must follow this naming convention: